slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "If we knew what it was we were doing, it would not be called research, would it?"
 -- Albert Einstein*

-> *"What is research but a blind date with knowledge?
+> *"What is research but a blind date with knowledge?"
 -- Will Harvey*

 > *"Nature, to be commanded, must be obeyed."